hartnetl/the-sealiest-game-you-will-play-today/README.md

 ### 2.4 Skeleton

-The game has a very simple, but fun layout.
-The background will change to match the scenario being displayed.
+The game has a very simple, easy to follow layout.
+The background changes to match the scenario being displayed.

 ### 2.5 Surface

 #### Aesthetic

 The game has a simple layout, with simple styling to match.
+The backgrounds are tile-designed with repeated images to relate to each scenario.

 #### Colours

 ![Colour palette used](assets/images/readme-files/colours.png)

-The game was styled using this colour palette found on [coolers.co](https://coolors.co/ddfff7-93e1d8-ffa69e-aa4465-462255).
+The game was mostly styled using this colour palette found on [coolers.co](https://coolors.co/ddfff7-93e1d8-ffa69e-aa4465-462255).
 It's a fun, warm palette with a nice level of contrast with colours.
 The background images did not follow this colour palette.
 These included a light blue / lavendar colour for neutral scenarios, navy for night time scenarios, red for options that result in a losing point and green for options that result in a winning point.
+The reason for this change is to relate to the game scenarios, and the red and green background are to emphasize the loss/win for that scenario.

 #### Fonts

 The title font is 'Kirang Haerang'.
 It is a fun font that's still easy to read.
-For the main text I chose 'Roboto' as it's an appealing font that's easy to read in buld, and sans-serif fonts are much easier to read for some people with learning difficulties.
+For the main text I chose 'Roboto' as it's an appealing font that's easy to read, and sans-serif fonts are more suitable to people with reading difficulties such as dyslexia.

 #### Imagery

 The background images were created using [Adobe Spark](https://spark.adobe.com/sp/).
+Each image relates to the scenario, depicting the animal being viewed or the player's fate.
+Red coloured backgrounds signal a loss has been incurred and the player will be going back to the start.
+Green coloured backgrounds signal a win has occurred, but the player will still go back to the start to play again.

 ## 3 Features